ashhadsheikh/ashhadsheikh.github.io/_posts/2020-06-20-grpc-and-protobuf-introduction.md

 }
 ```

-Now open another terminal window and run same command for your client to start listening http requests on port `:9002`
+Open another terminal window and run same command for your client to start listening http requests on port `:9002`
 ```
 go run go-client/main.go
 ```

-for E2E testing, open your browser and try calling your endpoint with the params like in example below.
+For E2E testing, open your browser and try calling your endpoint with the params like in example below.

 ![](../assets/images/grpc-product.png)